MohBHaveshTandel/nubomedia-magic-mirror/README.md

 Issue tracker
 -------------

-Issues and bug reports should be posted to [GitHub Issues]
+Issues and bug reports should be posted to [GitHub Issues].

 Licensing and distribution
 --------------------------